RIPE-NCC/rpki-validator/rpki-validator-service/README.txt

 ------------

 Unpack the downloaded archive.
-A new directory named "rpki-validator--serviceX.Y" (where X.Y is the version) will be created containing the required components.
+A new directory named "rpki-validator-service-X.Y.Z" (where X.Y.Z is the version) will be created containing the required components.